stommen/tif285/Intro/Intro.md

 The approaches to machine learning are many, but are often split into two main categories.
-In *supervised learning* we know the answer to a problem, and let the computer deduce the logic behind it.
+In *supervised learning* we claim to know the system under investigation and we use the computer to deduce the strengths of relationships and dependencies.
 On the other hand, *unsupervised learning* is a method for finding patterns and relationship in data sets without any prior knowledge of the system.
 Some authours also operate with a third category, namely